craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 Almost all exposed caves have been converted into parts of the False Allure or the restricted areas the Kobolds keep under heavy enhanced guard.

 ### Hells Architecture
 The fourth level presents a drastic change of theme.
-Where once there was red cobble and dusty crypt, there is flat black marble and translucently thin stone stronger than steel surrounded by blasts of color and symbol.
-Beyond the first three levels, the dungeons of Kailkeep serve as a mix of entertainment, punishment, and training for the inhabitants of Kailkeep.
+Where once there was red cobble and dusty crypt, there is now flat black marble walls and translucently thin stone stronger than steel surrounded by blasts of color and symbol.
+Beyond the first three levels, the dungeons of Kailkeep serve as a mix of entertainment, punishment, and training for the residents of Kailkeep.

-Those who enter Kailkeep would be thinking *wish*fully to believe that they can escape the grasp of the Hells.
 The only way *out* is ***through***.

 ##### Ceilings
 The ceilings of Kailkeep's Hells are crafted to fit at most Large creatures' height, the distance from ceiling to floor is typically eighteen feet.